Everyone uses GDP – Gross Domestic Product – numbers to boast or compare the performances of nations. But here are some problems with that.

 Similarly, Wall Street shenanigans make the GDP go up even though nothing productive comes out of buying and selling stocks and rigging the stock market.
 In a broader view, the financial sector – finance, insurance and real estate – account for 20% of the US GDP.

-Perhaps some economists can come up with a new measure called GWP – Gross Wealth Product.
+Conclusion: Perhaps some economists can come up with a new, more accurate measure called GWP – Gross Wealth Product.

 P.S.
 On a related note, while comparing GDP or GDP-per-capita of nations, it’s wise to use what is known as PPP GDP or PPP GDP per capita.
 PPP stands for Purchasing Power Parity.
-This is because $100 in the US will get you far less than $100 in China.
-Thus, while US GDP is larger than that of China, when you compare PPP GDP’s, China’s economy is actually larger than the US.
+This is because, for example, $100 in the US will get you far less than $100 in China.
+Thus, while the nominal US GDP is larger than that of China, when you compare PPP GDP’s, China’s economy is actually larger than the US.

 Author: Chris Kanthan